apache/incubator-kie-kogito-runtimes/README.md

 * Check if maven is installed correctly.

         $ mvn --version
+        Apache Maven 3.0.1 (...)
+        Java version: 1.6.0_24

-    Verify the maven and java versions.
+    Note: the enforcer plugin enforces a minimum maven and java version. for the actua

 Running the build
 -----------------